tammet/gkc/README.md

       <dump file> stores the parsed and prepared database for fast loading

     additional optional parameters:
+      -parallel <number of parallel processes to use>
+        if omitted, 8 used (i.e. 8 forks created).
+No forks created if value is under 2.
       -mbsize <megabytes to allocate>
         if omitted, 1000 megabytes assumed
       -mbnr <shared memory database nr>
         if omitted, 1000 used

 Input syntax
 ------------